Director: Jan Švankmajer

 The film it is Švankmajer’s surrealistic masterpiece on the loss of childhood, depicted by several episodes, which are separated by a box of bricks, a labyrinth and a black cat crushing the box of bricks.

 During the episodes we are treated on extremely surrealistic images of very active inanimate objects in a child’s room.
-We watch a boy’s suit growing a forest in his room, large cannibalistic dolls grinding, ironing and eating little dolls, a china baby in a cradle destroying two tin armies, a pocket knife performing acrobatic tricks until it makes an ill-fated fall and stabs itself, and schoolbooks producing paper boats and planes, which fly out of the window, while a portrait of a father produces pictures of beautiful women.
+First we watch a boy’s suit growing a forest in his room, defying both time and authority (symbolized by the portrait in the room).
+Then we watch large cannibalistic dolls grinding, ironing and eating little dolls, a china baby in a cradle destroying two tin armies, a pocket knife performing acrobatic tricks until it makes an ill-fated fall and stabs itself, and finally, schoolbooks producing paper boats and planes, which fly out of the window, while the father’s portrait produces pictures of beautiful women.

 ‘Jabberwocky’ is without doubt one of Švankmajer’s most powerful films.
-He would only top it eleven years later, with ‘Dimensions of a Dialogue’ (1982). Švankmajer would explore the imagination of children further in the moving ‘Down to the Cellar’ (1983), and arguably in his unique adaptation of Lewis Carroll’s most famous work ‘Alice Neco Z Alenky’ (1987).
+He would only top it eleven years later, with ‘Dimensions of a Dialogue‘ (1982). Švankmajer would explore the imagination of children further in the moving ‘Down to the Cellar‘ (1983), and in his unique adaptation of Lewis Carroll’s most famous work ‘Alice‘ (1987).

 Watch ‘Jabberwocky’ yourself and tell me what you think: